Yangsx-1/Genie/README.md

          # Optimization: try to increase "CONFIG_RTE_MEMPOOL_CACHE_MAX_SIZE" to 4096 in build/.config (but it can also break mempool initialization)
          * make -j

-Compiling SIMKV
+Compiling Genie
 --------------

-         * cd SIMKV/build
+         * cd Genie/build
          * ln -s ../../dpdk-16.11 ./dpdk
          * cmake ..
          * make -j